-The scope of this TOE covers the entire products as sold to users that are equipped with the FCU, which provides Fax Function to the MFP.
-The FCU is included as an optional feature, and the developer installs it on the MFP in the user's environment.
+The scope of this TOE covers the entire products as sold to users that are equipped with the FCU that provides Fax Function, the Printer Unit that provides Printer Function, and the Scanner Unit that provides Scanner Function to the MFP.
+The FCU, Printer Unit, and Scanner Unit are included either as standard features or optional features, depending on MFP types.
+If they are included as optional features, the developer installs them on the MFP in the user's environment.
 Following performance check(s), the MFP as the TOE is delivered to the user.

-Architectural Information
+5. Architectural Information